susierwu/WSF/README.md

    - M3 link: https://susierwu.github.io/WSF/M3/index.html

 The presentation is saved as Slideshow.HTML or HTML file.
-Audio files (in Chinese) are inserted in the file.

 ## Tips
  - Access the presentation from a desktop, you can use any APPs for HTML Reader/ Viewer (e.g., Google Chrome, MS Edge) to open the presentation.